edsoncelio/kubernetes-labs-kind/README.md

 To access the app go to the browser and access `http://localhost/`

+## TODO
+ - [ ] Add the option to install kind and requirements using make

 ## Getting help

 To see all available commands, use `make help`